oyanzhi/tp/docs/DeveloperGuide.md

   * This initialises a new `EditReminderCommand.java` with three fields before `EditReminderCommand#execute` is called.
     * `CLIENT_INDEX`
-    * `REMINDER_INDEX` which is the index of the reminder of the reminder
+    * `REMINDER_INDEX` which is the index of the reminder to be edited.
     * `EDITED_REMINDER` which is the new `Reminder.java` as parsed and initialised before.

   <br>